Sonja Morgan And Rocco Ancarola Are Taking Their Romance To The Next Level

 “Everywhere she goes, people recognize her.”

-Rocco said Sonya’s “really fun” and they’re taking it one step at a time.
-Rocco seemed hopeful adding, “We’ll see where it goes.”
+Rocco said Sonya’s “really fun” and that they’re taking it one step at a time.

-More recently, Ancarola took Morgan as his guest to pal Leonardo DiCaprio’s environmental benefit in St-Tropez.
+More recently, Ancarola took Morgan as his guest to his pal Leonardo DiCaprio’s environmental benefit in St. Tropez.
 In return, Sonja took the South African-born Ancarola to a fun hockey game at Barclays Center.
-DiCaprio and Rocco know one another from hot parties Rocco has thrown in New York.
-The NYC restauranteur usually chat it up in French.
+DiCaprio and Rocco know one another from the hot parties Rocco has thrown in New York.
+The NYC restauranteur usually chats it up in French.

-During Leonardo DiCaprio Foundation event in St-Tropez, Rocco Ancarola had a pretty interesting encounter with Prince Albert while waiting in line for the men’s room.
-The two were chatting and when Prince Albert found out Rocco was born in South Africa, he insisted that his three bodyguards get Princess Charlene, who was born there as well.
+During Leonardo DiCaprio Foundation event in St. Tropez, Rocco Ancarola had a pretty interesting encounter with Prince Albert while waiting in line for the men’s room.
+The two were chatting, and when Prince Albert found out Rocco was born in South Africa, he insisted that his three bodyguards get Princess Charlene, who was born there as well.

 [Photos] @SonjatMorgan & Rocco Ancarola Attend Leonardo DiCaprio’s Charity Gala in Saint Tropez Together #RHONY https://t.co/u0vVkyQjVM